In this article

 Some of the pill organizers come with added features such as mirrors, a protective outer case, and more.
 If there are any features that are actually useful, we’ll highlight them.

-About half of the people we spoke to recommend this Port and Polish pillbox-slash-compact as a “sleek” alternative to what you’d normally find at the drugstore.
-Even though it’s made of plastic, content creator Remy Park says the case feels “satiny” and cute enough to display on her coffee table “along with my other morning-ritual items.”
-MPH student Marie Diaz says that this Port and Polish case even makes her “excited to take my meds.”
-Brittany Allyn, the blogger behind Thirty Waves who documents her travels on TikTok appreciates its mirror when traveling “for last-minute plucking necessities or to do the back of my hair.”
-The Strategist’s deals editor, Sam Daly, is also a fan.
-She’s had hers since April 2020, has taken it on “many trips — whether it’s a cross-country flight home or a birthday-weekend road trip” — and it’s “stood up well since then.”
+About half of the people we spoke to recommended this Port and Polish pillbox-compact as a “sleek” alternative to what you’d normally find at the drugstore.
+I tested a light-pink one and found that the satin-smooth case was as just cute as everyone said.
+It’s compact enough to throw in a bag without adding much bulk, and the mirror came in handy more than I thought it would for makeup touch-ups while out and about.
+Brittany Allyn, the blogger behind Thirty Waves who documents her travels on TikTok, appreciates this mirror when traveling “for last-minute-plucking necessities or to do the back of my hair.”
+Capacity-wise, each of the seven compartments provides enough room for approximately ten small capsules or four large supplements.
+Another fan, Strategist’s deals editor Sam Daly, says that after two years of owning hers and taking it on “many trips — whether it’s a cross-country flight home or a birthday-weekend road trip — it’s stood up well.”

 Number of compartments: Seven | Labels: None | Access: Seven lids | Extras: Magnetic closure